darkfist/image-gallery/README.md

 ##### Connecting to database:
 This application requires MySQL Database.
+Check [this link](https://goo.gl/85wAeM) if you don't know how to install MySQL.
 Create a database with name "imagesDB" and set the MySQL username and password in the ```base.py``` file present at ```src\image_gallery\settings```.

 ## Starting the App